Canada's progress in strengthening measures to tackle money laundering and terrorist financing

-1 October 2021 - Since the 2016 assessment of Canada’s measures to tackle money laundering and terrorist financing, the country has taken a number of Follow-up Report Canada - 2021
+1 October 2021 - Since the 2016 assessment of Canada’s measures to tackle money laundering and terrorist financing, the country has taken a number of actions to strengthen its framework.

-Canada has been in an enhanced follow-up process following the adoption of its Canada's measures to combat money laundering and terrorist financing.
+Canada has been in an enhanced follow-up process following the adoption of its Mutual Evaluation in 2016.
 In line with the FATF Procedures for mutual evaluations, the country has reported back to the FATF on the action it has taken since its mutual evaluation.
 Consequently, to reflect Canada’s progress, the FATF has now re-rated the country on the following Recommendations:

 12 – Politically exposed persons (PEPS), from non compliant to largely compliant